didiersmith/steve/chapters/the-only-question-that-matters.md

 "It's mostly this...maladjusted billionaire who's been using me as part of some criminal escape scheme."

 "Escape scheme," Stacy II repeated.
-"Where's he escaping from?"
+"What's he escaping from?"

-"The society."
+"Everything."

 "I thought you were trying to make interstellar warrior AIs," Stacy II thought.
 "That's what my mom always taught me."

 Steve laughed.
 "I'm beginning to suspect that that wasn't the primary goal of this all."

-"How does he treat you?"
+"Who are your actual friends?"
 Stacy II asked.

 "What?"

-"Who treats you better, the criminal maladjusted billionaire, or the society who wants to 'calibrate' you for a couple decades?"
+"Who's actually going to have your back when the chips are down?
+Your best friend who wants to 'calibrate' you, or the criminal maladjusted billionaire who's been lying to you?"

 Steve didn't know how to answer the question.